davidegat/G-PoinT/README.md

 # G-PoinT
 ![gpoint](https://user-images.githubusercontent.com/51516281/231254043-a65b5bee-75b5-4391-bb08-472becbda7f6.png)
 <br><br>
 This software uses Python3 and GPT via <a href="https://platform.openai.com/docs/api-reference/introduction">OpenAI API</a> to create a <b>complete</b> PowerPoint file in <b>any language</b>, including slides and text, <b>from a single topic input</b>. <a href="https://platform.openai.com/docs/api-reference/images">DALL-E</a> is then used to generate and download one (or more) <b>appropriate image(s)</b> to use within the presentation.
+G-PoinT can also generate a <b>presentation script</b> and <b>MP3 audio file</b> of the script reading.
 Only tested on Linux 5.15.0-69 / Ubuntu 20.04.1 / Python 3.8.10.
 You will need to configure and customize paths.
 Code is adequately commented, with instructions provided where necessary.

 <h3>Install, configure and run</h3>
 <b>Download:</b> <code>git clone https://github.com/davidegat/G-PoinT.git</code>.
 Check Releases for compressed archives.<br><br>